Specialization of Difference Equations and High Frobenius Powers: The Transformal Herbrand Function

 Let $C\subset\Gamma$ be the set of those $\gamma$ with the property that $v\left(a-b\right)=\gamma$ for a pair of roots $a,b$ of $fx$ in $K$ is definable with parameters.
-Then $C$ is definable and yet remains bounded in cardinality in an elementary extension; by compactness, the set $C$ is finite.
+Then $C$ is definable and yet by the last paragraph remains bounded in cardinality in an ultrapower of $K$; by compactness, the set $C$ is finite.

 (2) For simplicity of notation assume that the family $\mathcal{B}=\left(b_{n}\right)_{n=1}^{\infty}$ is countable.
 Pick a root $a_{n}$ of $fx$ in the closed ball $b_{n}$.
 By (1) the quantity $v\left(a_{n}-a_{m}\right)$ can only assume finitely many values for $n\neq m$; by passing to a subsequence we may assume that it is outright constant, say equal to $\lambda$.
 The closed ball of valuative radius $\lambda$ around some (any) of the $a_{n}$ is then contained in the intersection and contains a root of $fx$. \end{proof}